Dichapetalum cymosum: Description

 Above ground, the plant is seen as a clump of small, woody shrubs about 15 cm (6 in) high.
-Such a clump is typically a single plant, as gifblaar has a huge underground root system - likened to an underground tree - and sends multiple shoots above ground in favourable conditions.
-The most obvious above ground parts are the leaves - simple, alternate with initially fine hairs later becoming glabrous.
+Such a clump is typically a single plant, as gifblaar has a huge underground root system – likened to an underground tree – and sends multiple shoots above ground in favourable conditions.
+The most obvious aboveground parts are the leaves – simple, alternate, with initially fine hairs later becoming glabrous.
 The leaves are bright green in colour on both sides.
 The secondary veins form loops and do not reach the margin.
-The flowers are small and white, and occur as dense clumps in the early spring.
+The flowers are small and white, and occur in dense clusters in the early spring.
 Fruit formation is rare; the fruits are orange and leathery, are not poisonous and known to be consumed by the San people.

-Identification of gifblaar in the field is important in prevention of toxicity and also in assigning gifblaar as the cause of toxicity in an outbreak.
+Identification of gifblaar in the field is important in prevention of toxicity and also in assigning gifblaar as the cause of toxicity during an outbreak.
 It is a small, low-growing, nondescript shrub and thus easily confused with other species.
-There are four principal "confusers" in its habitat.
-These are Ochna pulchra (lekkerbreek) saplings, Parinari capensis (grysappel), Pygmaeothamnus spp. (goorappels) and the various gousiektebossies (various genera and species of the family Rubiaceae, such as Vangueria).
-The first three of these are non-toxic, but gousiektebossies are also toxic and another of the 'big 6' cattle poisons.
+There are four plants in its habitat with which it is principally confused: Ochna pulchra (lekkerbreek) saplings, Parinari capensis (grysappel), Pygmaeothamnus spp. (goorappels) and the various gousiektebossies (various genera and species of the family Rubiaceae, such as Vangueria).
+The first three of these are non-toxic, but gousiektebossies are also toxic and another of the "big 6" cattle poisons.

-Of the similar species, gousiektebossies and goorappel have opposite, not alternate, leaves.
+Gousiektebossies and goorappel can be distinguished from D. cymosum because they have opposite, not alternate, leaves.
 Goorappel leaves also have a characteristic bulge terminally, though only when mature.
-Grysappel and Ochna pulchra have alternate leaves, but grysappel has pale grey undersides to its leaves (its name means grey apple).
-O. pulchra leaves have secondary veins that are not looped and reach the margin, and the margin itself is dentate not smooth.
+Grysappel and Ochna pulchra have alternate leaves, but grysappel has pale grey undersides to its leaves (its name means "grey apple").
+O. pulchra leaves have secondary veins that extend all the way to the margin and are not looped, and the margin itself is dentate, not smooth.